karthikeya-143/ATS-Resume-Scorer/README.md

 # ATS Resume Scorer

-A full-stack web application for analyzing resumes against Applicant Tracking Systems (ATS).
+A full-stack web application designed to analyze resumes and evaluate their compatibility with Applicant Tracking Systems (ATS), providing insights and recommendations to improve job matching.

 ## Tech Stack